fdilke/bewl/notes/idris-mazes/idris-mazes.md

 ![](images/roulette-wheel.png){#id .class width=400 height=300px}\

 It isn't functional!
-A method that returns random numbers isn't permissible in Idris because it can return a different value on every call, violating the semantics.
+A function that returns random numbers isn't allowed in Idris because it can return a different value on every call, violating the semantics.
 Same goes for a function that returns the date and time.

-So you have to generate random numbers in the context of a special monad, and use the Effects library to get it to interoperate with all the other monads you have to use for anything else that is not strictly functional.
+You have to generate random numbers in the context of a special monad, and use the Effects library to get it to interoperate with all the other monads you have to use for anything else that is not strictly functional.